theozsnowman/finance-plugin-oscommerce/README.md

 Installation of finance payment module
 --------------------------------------

-1. Move `finance-gateway-oscommerce.zip` to the "catalog" directory of the oscommerce site on the client server
+1. Move `powered-by-divido.zip` to the "catalog" directory of the oscommerce site on the client server

 2. ssh into the client server and navigate to the "catalog" directory of the oscommerce site

-3. Run `unzip finance-gateway-oscommerce.zip`
+3. Run `unzip powered-by-divido.zip`

 4. Login to your admin page.
 While viewing the payment modules in admin you will see the "Finance Payment" module in the list.
 Click the **[Install]** button.